-Developed alongside former FCA technical specialist Rory Percival, our TVC & APTA-compliant tool will allow you to provide good quality advice – ensuring your clients can make informed decisions.
+Developed alongside former FCA technical specialist Rory Percival, our TVC & APTA module can help you provide good quality advice.

 The introduction of the FCA’s PS18/6 mandates are changing the Defined Benefit (DB) Pension Transfer environment.